 From a user perspective, the council was keen to provide a significantly enhanced search experience to end-users with robust search functionality and user interface features.

 Internally, the council wished to have greater administrative controls to empower both the content and development teams alike, such as customising results to better answer users’ queries.
 Moreover, they wanted the ability to easily scale licenses up to extend their search solution across additional websites and content repositories.

 The project was eventually a success, with no decline in the search service.

-The search tool not only indexes content from the Wellington Council website itself but also other sites with a more specific purpose, such as transportprojects.org.nz and planning for growth.wellington.govt.nz, that can benefit users in their search.
+The multi-source indexing feature not only indexes content from the Wellington Council website itself but also other sites with a more specific purpose, such as transportprojects.org.nz and planning for growth.wellington.govt.nz, that can benefit users in their search.